tartiflette/tartiflette-asgi/README.md

 )
 ```

 Save this as `graphql.py` and run `uvicorn graphql:app`.
-You should see the customized GraphiQL client when accessin http://127.0.0.1/graphiql:
+You should see the customized GraphiQL client when accessing http://127.0.0.1/graphiql:

 ![](https://github.com/tartiflette/tartiflette-starlette/raw/master/img/graphiql-custom.png)